jakwuh/dailytip/tips/21-08-2017/Readme.md

 The most difficult questions are:
 - which options should we enable? (default value for each option is `false`)
-- how `lodash-webpack-plugin` actually reduces a bundle size? (we need to understand this to prevent accidental bundle size growth by injudicious imports).
+- how does `lodash-webpack-plugin` actually reduce the size of a bundle? (we need to understand this to prevent accidental bundle size growth by injudicious imports).

 Look forward for the next tip to find the answers.